joelnitta/taxastand/README.md

 <!-- badges: end -->

-**NOTE:** This package is under **active development**.
+**DISCLAIMER:** This package is under **active development**.
 Functions may change drastically, and the user should not expect the interface to stay consistent.
+Many functions are not yet available.

 The goal of `taxastand` is to standardize species names from different sources, a common task in biology.
 Very often different biologists use